klaviyo/klaviyo-android-sdk/README.md

 **Note** Klaviyo
 uses [`data` messages](https://firebase.google.com/docs/cloud-messaging/android/receive)
-in order to provide consistent notification formatting.
+to provide consistent notification formatting.
 As a result, all Klaviyo notifications are handled via `onMessageReceived` regardless of the app being in the background or foreground.
 If you are working with multiple remote sources, you can check whether a message originated from Klaviyo with the extension method `RemoteMessage.isKlaviyoNotification`.